jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 -----

-< 2008-07-06 When commands have multiple parameters tied together complexly to other parameters, you have to resolve this in an execution order. >
+< 2008-07-06 When commands have multiple parameters tied together complexly to other parameters, you might resolve this in an execution order. >

 -----